hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_mt_organ"></a> Millitome organ

 The organ model is used to form the mold in all of the assets.
 Exported to .STL file.
 Virtual asset.
+Produced with [MT-Generator](#toc_generator_scad).

 <p align="center">
   <img src="images/Banana_sample.png" height="300">